 They say it’s not about where you are going, but who you are going with.
 This rings true when you go to re-watch the video of your amazing adventure.
 An engaging and exciting video has lots of people in it.
 That means you and the group you are traveling with and the strangers you meet!

-Record people smiling, laughing, having fun.
+Record people smiling, laughing, and having fun.
 Don’t forget to capture funny moments too.

-Examples could include a shot of clouds floating by in the sky, grass blowing in the breeze or the road passing by as taken from through the window of a moving car.
+Examples could include a shot of clouds floating by in the sky, grass blowing in the breeze, or the road passing by as taken through the window of a moving car.